MESH-Research/invenio-stats-dashboard/README.md

 #### Utilities for generating testing data

-- provides methods to generate and index synthetic usage events for testing
+The module includes a helper class (utils.usage_events.UsageEventFactory) that can be used to generate synthetic view and download events for testing.
+This class creates usage events *without* the enriched metadata fields that are added to the events by the `invenio-stats-dashboard` module, to facilitate testing of the index migration process for those usage events.

 ### Presentation layer